SS Canonbar: ‘Rocket mail’ (1934)

-Second War War and aftermath
+Second World War and aftermath

 During the Second World War, Canonbar was requisitioned by the Australian Government and then used by the United States as a supply ship for the South-West Pacific Campaign.
 As the war neared its end, she was returned to the Australian Government.
 Coastal shipping in Australia was in decline and the old ship was no longer needed.
 It was put up for sale in 1945.
 However, it was not until 1949 that the ship was sold to the first of its many post-war owners, Carroll Shipping Company of Panama.
 After that, Canonbar left Australian waters.

 Later service history

 Canonbar, was only briefly owned by Carroll Shipping Company, for later in 1949 she was sold to Cia Navegacao De Sousa Ltda, of Hong Kong, and was renamed Rosita.
 She had two other Hong Kong owners; Carfung Shipping Co Ltd, from 1951, and Lanena Shipping Co Ltd. from 1959.
 In 1960, upon her sale to San Raimundo Cia Naviera SA, of Panama, she was renamed Valiente.
 Her last owner was Tiong Lam Hang Shipping Co SA, of Panama, who bought her in 1964 and renamed her Ketarra IV.